ym-xu/DTAgent/tree/README.md

 Overview
 - Purpose: Normalize and enrich MinerU content_list for later MM DocTree building.
 - Scope now: Deterministic adapter only; no TOC/heading/caption detection yet.
 - Key additions: node_idx, node_level (rename), outline/bbox for images/tables, optional OCR/LLM hooks.
+Also extracts Markdown preview for tables.
   Also extracts Markdown preview for tables.

 What It Does